 - Meeting distribution across team members

-Zoom Scheduler pricing explained
+Zoom Scheduler pricing in 2026: Simply explained

+Now, let's talk money.
 Zoom offers two ways to get Zoom Scheduler: as a standalone add-on or included in specific Zoom packages.
-If you want just the scheduling feature, you can purchase it separately for $5.99 per user per month (billed annually) or $4.99 when billed monthly.
-This option gives you flexibility if you don't need Zoom's full suite of tools.For teams already using Zoom's broader services, Zoom Scheduler comes included in certain plans at no extra cost.
-Specifically, you'll find it bundled with the Business and Enterprise subscriptions.
-The Business plan costs $18.32 per month per user when billed annually (or $21.99 billed monthly), while Enterprise Plus pricing requires contacting Zoom's sales team.
+If you want just the scheduling feature, you can purchase it separately for $4.99 per user per month (billed annually), excluding VAT.
+This option gives you flexibility if you don't need Zoom's entire tool suite.

 Package options with Zoom Scheduler included